PeterCamilleri/CX16/quirks/process.md

 axis labels increase by a factor of ten with each step.
 This really shows how the old school 6502 uses a lot more current (and thus power) than the newer W65C02S-14.

+As for raw speed, WDC has reported that FPGA realizations (most likely based on the Verilog models) of the W65C02S have been successfully operated at 200 MHz.